Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The number of hospital admissions are given on Fingertips, but are rounded to the nearest five admissions.
-The numbers of hospital admissions were relatively low though (particularly for diabetes) potentially resulting in year-on-year variability (see Small Numbers for more information).
+The numbers of hospital admissions were relatively low though potentially resulting in year-on-year variability (see Small Numbers for more information).
 Furthermore, it is possible that there could be multiple hospital admissions from the same children within the same financial year.

-The rate of hospital admissions for asthma over the last seven years has shown a marked decrease in Hull.
+Between 2010/11 and 2022/23, the rate of hospital admissions for asthma has shown a marked decrease in Hull.
 Furthermore, the rate has decreased at a faster rate than England over the same time period which has reduced the inequalities gap to the extent that the rate in Hull is now lower than that of England.
-The hospital admission rate in Hull for 2010/11 was 50% higher than England, but in 2020/21 the rate in Hull is half that of England’s rate.
+The hospital admission rate in Hull for 2010/11 was 50% higher than England, but in 2021/22 the rate in Hull is half that of England’s rate.

 Compared with benchmark